DR-Barros/dash-google-oauth/README.md

 You have access to `/logout` route in order to logout user by making a `GET` request.

 User's name stored in cookie: `flask.request.cookies.get('AUTH-USER')`

-### Bugs

-There is a bug where the key AUTH_STATE_KEY changes during the registration waiting period, forcing the user to log in twice.